gwerbin/Rpkg/README.md

 ## What is this?

-This is a simple command-line interface to the R package manager.
-Typically this system is accessed using functions in the R console like `install.packages()`.
+`Rpkg` is a simple command-line interface to the R package manager.

-I wrote this tool because sometimes I find it inconvenient to open an R console to manage the R package library.
+Typically, R user install packages in the console, using functions like `install.packages()`.
+I wrote this tool because I find it inconvenient to open an R console to manage the R package library.
+It is especially useful for scripting, which in turn can make it easier to encapsulate and reproduce your development or research environment.

-The interface is currently very minimal, and several features have not yet been implemented.
-On the other hand, it has no dependencies other than R itself (for now).
-The vision is twofold:
+The vision for `Rpkg` is twofold:
 1. Create a simple, unified interface to the package management features that are built into R.
 2. Reach a stable, complete 1.0 interface that will not need to change much.
 In